fauu/mpv-sub-pause-advanced/README.md

 If a number is provided, set the mpv sub delay to that many seconds each time the script is initialized with at least one pause point set up.

+## Known issues

+**I. Not pausing when there is an overlapping sign subtitle present during dialogue lines**

+Likely impossible to fix, because in this case we receive a `sub-end` event only for the sign subtitle, and not for the dialogue subtitles that change while the sign subtitle is present (although we do receive `sub-text` for those).

+<u>Reproduction:</u> *Hanasaku Iroha - E15* (Doki) `sub-pause-setup=start --start=2:00`